This program application cycle closed on February 25, 2016, and it's scheduled to open again in early 2017. Sign up to be notified when it does.

-NURSE Corps Loan Repayment Program (formerly Nursing Education Loan Repayment Program) enables dedicated registered nurses committed to caring for underserved people to serve in hospitals and clinics in some of America's neediest communities, improving the lives of their patients and transforming their own.
+NURSE Corps Loan Repayment Program enables dedicated registered nurses committed to caring for underserved people to serve in hospitals and clinics in some of America's neediest communities, improving the lives of their patients and transforming their own.

-NURSE Corps members help to build healthy communities in poor urban and rural areas as they build their own fulfilling and productive careers.
+NURSE Corps members help to create healthy communities in poor urban and rural areas as they build their own fulfilling and productive careers.

-NURSE Corps Loan Repayment Program puts registered nurses (including advanced practice nurses and nursing faculty) on a rewarding career path while paying off 60 percent of their unpaid nursing student loans in just 2 years – and an additional 25 percent of the original balance for an optional third year.
+NURSE Corps Loan Repayment Program sets registered nurses (including advanced practice registered nurses and nursing faculty) on a rewarding career path while paying off 60 percent of their unpaid nursing student loans in just 2 years – plus an additional 25 percent of the original balance for an optional third year.

-In return, NURSE Corps members fulfilling a service obligation at any one of thousands of nonprofit hospitals, clinics and other facilities located in designated primary medical care or mental health Health Professional Shortage Areas across the U.S.
+In return, NURSE Corps members fulfilling a service obligation at one of the thousands of eligible nonprofit hospitals, clinics, nursing schools and other facilities located in designated mental health or primary medical care Health Professional Shortage Areas across the U.S.

-NURSE Corps members enjoy the same the competitive pay and benefits negotiated with their employer as non-members.
+NURSE Corps members enjoy the same competitive pay and benefits negotiated with their employer as do non-members.